jack-champagne/raspi-eduroam/raspi-eduroam.md

 Open a browser and go to umass.edu

-If you see the photo below, the time settings on the raspberry pi need to be reconfigured.
+If when you login, you do not seem to connect, the time settings on the raspberry pi may need to be reconfigured.
+You can tell this if you open a new tab, try and visit a webpage, and it shows this:
 ![Image of date not set correctly](images/time-not-configured.png)

-Open the terminal on the menu bar:
+Either click the update buttons on chrome for date and time or, if that's not available, open the terminal on the menu bar:
 ![Location of terminal on menu bar](images/terminal-menu-bar.jpg) and type the following command (replace YYYY with year, MM with month, and so on. **HH must be in 24hr time**):